olcf/wraprun/README.md

-# AprunSplit
+# wraprun
-AprunSplit is a library that intercepts MPI calls and will switch out MPI_COMM_WORLD for a smaller communicator containing a subset of MPI_COMM_WORLD ranks.
+wraprun is a library that intercepts MPI function calls and will switch out MPI_COMM_WORLD for a communicator containing a subset of MPI_COMM_WORLD ranks.